 This is My Story

-Hi, my name is Nikki Wallis and I’m the T1 Friendly Foodie.
-I’m a busy working mum, married with two small kids and I’ve had type 1 diabetes for over 25 years.
+Hi, my name is Nikki Wallis and I’m the face behind T1 Friendly Foodie.
+I’m a busy working mum, married with two small kids and I’ve lived with type 1 diabetes for over 35 years.

 My recipes are low-carb, low sugar (I don’t use cane sugar or any high GI sugar alternatives) and are low in fat.
-They are particularly great for people who are insulin-dependant (those with type 1 diabetes or insulin-dependent type 2 diabetes), or insulin resistant (people with type 2 diabetes not on insulin), or those with gestational diabetes.
-The recipes are also great for anyone who is just looking for healthier food alternatives.
+They are particularly great for people who are insulin-dependant (those with type 1 diabetes or insulin-dependent type 2 diabetes), or insulin resistant (people with type 2 diabetes not on insulin), but are also great for anyone with gestational diabetes, or anyone just keen to try a healthier alternative.

 I was diagnosed with diabetes at the age of eight.
 At the time, it was really hard to come to terms with the fact that my life would never be the same.
 What’s more, my twin sister was lucky enough not to get diabetes.
 But over the years I have come to embrace my diabetes and growing up in an extremely supportive family, I learnt very quickly to get on with it and to enjoy my life.